daniel1820815/daniel1820815.github.io/_posts/2022-12-09-docker-part1.md

 #comments_id: # CREATE AND ADD ISSUE NO.
 ---

 As you might know I am currently studying for the [Cisco Certified DevNet Expert](https://learningnetwork.cisco.com/s/devnet-expert){:target="_blank"} lab exam.

-ADD MORE INTRO HERE!
+Therefore I decided to create a series of blog post which shows what I am studying from the exam topics.
+I will try to explain several topics and create real live examples to demonstrate how it works.
+It will not cover each topic in full sense but I will try my best to cover a much as possible.

+During this first blog series I will cover section 4.0 from the [exam blueprint](https://learningnetwork.cisco.com/s/devnet-expert-exam-topics-lab){:target="_blank"} which is about Containers using Docker and Kubernetes.
+I will try to cover the four main bullet points below using a simple example but as I wrote before not in full sense.

-- Create a Docker image using Dockerfile
+- 4.1 Create a Docker image using Dockerfile

-- Package and deploy a solution by using Docker Compose
+- 4.2 Package and deploy a solution by using Docker Compose

-- Package and deploy a solution by using Kubernetes
+- 4.3 Package and deploy a solution by using Kubernetes

-- Create, consume, and troubleshoot a Docker host and bridge-based networks and integrate them with external networks
+- 4.4 Create, consume, and troubleshoot a Docker host and bridge-based networks and integrate them with external networks

+Hope you are excited about this blog series like I am and you follow my journey towards the Cisco Certified DevNet Expert.
+Let's start!

 ### Part 1: Docker images using Dockerfile